You are here: NPIC Home —> Pesticide Ingredients —> Pesticide Types —> Antimicrobial Pesticides —> Selecting the Right Antimicrobial Product

 NPIC specialists can answer your questions about an antimicrobial product's potential health impacts, environmental effects and chemical properties.
 They can also provide tips on how to minimize any risks associated with using the product.
 Our mission is to provide objective, science-based information about pesticides in order to empower people to make their own informed decisions.

-Tips for selecting and using antimicrobials:
+Tips for selecting and using antimicrobial products:

 - Be sure to read, understand and follow all of the label directions.
 Otherwise, the product may not be effective and you could put yourself at risk.
 Using more than the label directions indicate may not be any more effective, and it could be harmful.
-If you need assistance with the directions, talk to the product manufacturer or one of our specialists at 1-800-858-7378.
+If you need assistance with the directions, talk to the product manufacturer or one of our specialists at 800-858-7378.

 - Store antimicrobial products safely out of reach of children and pets.
 Never transfer antimicrobials to other containers that people might mistake for food or drink.